 What is a kWh and how is it calculated?

-A kWh, or kilowatt-hour, is a unit of measurement used by utility companies to monitor how much gas and electricity a premises has consumed.
+A kWh, or kilowatt-hour, is a unit of measurement used by utility companies to monitor how much gas and electricity a building has consumed.
 Always quoted on your utility bills, these figures will allow you to see exactly how much electricity and gas your business has used and therefore what you are paying for.

-Electricity prices explained
+Business electricity prices explained

-Electricity suppliers charge a certain amount per kWh of electricity your business uses, meaning the more kWhs you consume, naturally, the higher your electricity bill will be.
+Electricity suppliers charge a certain amount per kWh of electricity your business uses, meaning the more kWhs you consume, the higher your electricity bill will be.
 To calculate the kWh of any given electrical device, all you have to do is multiply the appliance’s wattage by the number of hours it is in use over the course of a day, and then divide this number by 1,000.
 This total can then be multiplied by the number of days the appliance is in use for to give you an accurate idea of how much electricity it uses.

 A ‘good rate’ for business electricity depends on a number of factors, including the size of your business, the length of contract you agree to, where you are located, how you plan to pay for your electricity, and how much time and effort you are willing to put into your business’ energy procurement strategy.

-- Avoid out-of-contract rates – If you do decide to terminate your current contract at the end of its agreed term, ensure you find a new supplier and formally sign a contract with them as soon as possible.
+3. Avoid out-of-contract rates – If you do decide to terminate your current contract at the end of its agreed term, ensure you find a new supplier and formally sign a contract with them as soon as possible.
 Otherwise, you could risk activating so-called ‘out-of-contract rates’.
 These charges can see your rates double until you sign with a new supplier.

-Is business electricity cheaper than residential?
+Are business electricity prices cheaper than residential?

-When it comes to business rates, on the other hand, electricity is usually purchased at the same time the contract is set up.
+When it comes to business energy rates, on the other hand, electricity is usually purchased at the same time the contract is set up.
 This means the business agrees to pay a rate that can be dictated by a strong or weak energy market.
 Generally speaking, this price is usually cheaper than residential electricity costs, however, if the prices are similar, taxes can play a key role.
-Domestic energy bills are taxed at five per cent VAT, whereas businesses are taxed at a much greater 20 per cent.
+Domestic energy bills are taxed at 5% VAT, whereas businesses are taxed at a much greater 20%.
 Therefore, in theory, it’s plausible that a business could be required to pay more per unit of electricity in the long run.
-This situation is very rare, however.
+But, this situation is very rare.